Doridian/carvera-pendant/README.md

 ## Limitations

-- Most of the functionality of the Pendant only works (by design) while the Carvera Controller is connected to the pendant software
 - Only `WHB04B` style pendants supported at the moment
-- Uploading large GCode files might be slower than WiFi due to the serial connection
+- If you're using a serial connection rather than WiFi, uploading large GCode files will be slower